On the Efficiency of Entropic Regularized Algorithms for Optimal Transport: Adaptive Primal-Dual Accelerated Mirror Descent

-In this section, we revisit the APDAGD algorithm for the regularized OT problem~\citep{Dvurechensky-2018-Computational}.
-First, we point out that the complexity bound of the APDAGD algorithm for regularized OT is not $\bigOtil(\min\{n^{9/4}\varepsilon^{-1}, n^{2}\varepsilon^{-2}\})$ as claimed from their theoretical analysis.
-This is confirmed by a simple counterexample.
-We further provide a new complexity bound of the APDAGD algorithm using our techniques in Section~\ref{Sec:complex_APDAMD}.
-Despite the issue with regularized OT, we wish to emphasize that the APDAGD algorithm is still an interesting and efficient accelerated algorithm for general problem in Eq.~\eqref{prob:generalOT} with theoretical guarantee under the certain conditions.
-More precisely, while \cite[Theorem~3]{Dvurechensky-2018-Computational} is not applicable to regularized OT since there exists no dual solution with a constant bound in $\ell_2$-norm, this theorem is valid and can be used for other regularized problems with bounded optimal dual solution.
+We revisit APDAGD~\citep{Dvurechensky-2018-Computational} for the entropic regularized OT problem.
+First, we point out that the current complexity bound of $\bigOtil(\min\{n^{9/4}\varepsilon^{-1}, n^{2}\varepsilon^{-2}\})$ is not valid by a simple counterexample.
+Then, we establish a new complexity bound of APDAGD using our techniques in Section~\ref{Sec:complex_APDAMD}.
+Despite the issue with entropic regularized OT, we wish to emphasize that APDAGD is still an interesting and efficient accelerated algorithm for general linearly constrained convex optimization problem with solid theoretical guarantee.
+More precisely,~\citet[Theorem~3]{Dvurechensky-2018-Computational} is not applicable to entropic regularized OT since no dual solution exists with a constant bound in $\ell_2$-norm.
+However, it can be used for analyzing other problems with bounded optimal dual solution.

+To facilitate the ensuing discussion, we first present the complexity bound for entropic regularized OT in \citet{Dvurechensky-2018-Computational} using our notation.
+Indeed, we recall that APDAGD is developed for solving the optimization problem with the objective function $\widehat{\varphi}$ defined as follows,